HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

   - [ ] 6.3 Finalize `requirements.txt`.
   - [ ] 6.4 Ensure all integration tests pass in Docker environment.
   - [ ] 6.5 Update `README.md` (full setup, schema, data flow, API examples, design decisions).
+    - **IMPLEMENTATION NOTE:** The README should reflect the on-demand API fetching strategy, the LLM integration for skill proficiency assessment, and how these enhance the core skill gap analysis feature.
   - [ ] 6.6 Implement comprehensive error handling and logging across all components.

+- [ ] 7.0 **Phase 7: LLM-Enhanced Skill Gap Analysis (OPTIONAL)**
+  - [ ] 7.1 Create a new function `get_skills_gap_with_llm_descriptions` that:
+    - Uses the existing LLM skill assessment to get proficiency data for both occupations
+    - Compares LLM-assigned proficiency levels to identify gaps
+    - Generates detailed descriptions for each gap via additional LLM calls
+  - [ ] 7.2 Enhance the API endpoint to optionally include LLM-generated gap descriptions
+    - Add a query parameter (e.g., `?include_llm_descriptions=true`) to request the enhanced output
+    - Implement a fallback to standard gap analysis if LLM processing fails
+  - [ ] 7.3 Update documentation to include this advanced feature
+    - Add examples of both standard and LLM-enhanced API responses
+    - Document performance and cost considerations
+  - [ ] 7.4 Create integration tests for the LLM-enhanced skill gap analysis